actionably/dialogflow-silly-name-maker-webhook-nodejs/README.md

-# Actions on Google: Silly Name Maker Sample using Node.js and Cloud Functions for Firebase
+# Actions on Google: Silly Name Maker Sample using Node.js and Cloud Functions for Firebase including Dashbot integration

 This is a super simple Assistant app, built using Dialogflow and Node.js, to generate a silly name based on your lucky number and favorite color.